-We know about oranges high content of vitamin C, but there also is a modest amount of calcium in oranges as well.
+We know about the high content of vitamin C in oranges, but there is also a modest amount of calcium in oranges as well.
 Some orange juices on the market are even fortified with calcium.
-The great thing about oranges is that vitamin C is one of the vitamins that boosts the absorption of calcium!
+The great thing about oranges is that vitamin C is one of the vitamins that boost the absorption of calcium!

 Calcium in oranges: 1 large orange = 38 mg